paulrobello/parllama/README.md

 Unless you specify "--no-save" most flags such as -u, -t, -m, -s are sticky and will be used next time you start PAR_LLAMA.

 ## Environment Variables
+### Variables are loaded in the following order, last one to set a var wins
+* PARLLAMA_DATA_DIR/.env
+* HOST Environment
+* ParLlama Secrets Manager

+### Environment Variables for PAR LLAMA configuration
 * PARLLAMA_DATA_DIR - Used to set --data-dir
 * PARLLAMA_THEME_NAME - Used to set --theme-name
 * PARLLAMA_THEME_MODE - Used to set --theme-mode